-Where the use of herbicides, pesticides and other poisonous substances are to be used, the Contractor must submit a Method Statement which must be in line with the Botanical Assessments and Table 1 of the Freshwater Rehabilitation Maintenance and Management Plan, recommendations.
+Where the use of herbicides, pesticides and other poisonous substances are to be used, the Contractor must submit a Method Statement which must be in line with legal requirements.

 All incidents of harm to any animal or natural vegetation (apart from the agreed upon areas) must be reported to the ECO.